Spanish verb conjugations are like puzzles.

 Querer (to want) is an example of a stem-changing verb, which would be conjugated as such:

-Rules for Irregular Yo Forms
+9. Learn to Recognize Irregular Yo Forms

-Verbs with irregular yo forms usually end in -guir, -ger or -gir.
+Some verbs are only irregular when you conjugate them to their yo form.
+These are often easy to spot: Verbs with irregular yo forms usually end in -guir, -ger or -gir.

 For verbs that end in -guir, the conjugated yo form ends in –go.